Ice sheet-sea level-solid earth interactions

 July 2018

-Erik Chan, a post doc with me at the McGill Space Institute lead a paper with Taylor Perron, Jerry Mitrovica and I exploring the possibility of an ancient ocean on Mars.
+Erik Chan, a post doc with me at the Trottier Space Institute lead a paper with Taylor Perron, Jerry Mitrovica and I exploring the possibility of an ancient ocean on Mars.
 The paper is in press in the Journal of Geophysical Research - Planets.

 Holly Han received the J.B.
 Lynch Fellowship and Dave Purnell received the LeRoy Memorial Fellowship.
 These fellowships are awarded to outstanding graduate students in the Earth and Planetary Sciences Department at McGill University.